 "See forever."
 Darkness in the elevator rising up the skyscraper.
 After a long ascent, hundreds of years had passed before Mik' ael's eyes.
 A winding screen had depicted the relatively brief history of this part of the city.
 Something about seeing the towers disappear on-screen had made him nervous, lament almost.

-Now he was in que, alongside the same group of people who accompanied his elevator ride upward.
-They were environed by shadows and light painting their room a dark blue, flanked by bright tapestries of New York City that illuminated every step on the path towards See Forever Theater.
+Now he was in a queue, alongside the same group of people who accompanied his elevator ride upward.
+They were environed by shadows and light painting their room a dark blue, flanked by bright tapestries of New York City that lighted every step on the path towards See Forever Theater.

-A stream of emotions flooded him alongside the sun light.
+A stream of emotions flooded him with the sunlight.
 Its careening morning melody gravitated him towards the windows as he stared across The Hudson.
 For this, he had to calm his breath.
-Everyone else diffused throughout the room, taking pictures, utilizing their tablets, posing alongside the grand view.
+Everyone else dispersed throughout the room, taking pictures, utilizing their tablets, posing alongside the grand view.
 Contrarily, he stared, simply stared and loaded everything he perceived into memory.
 How to proceed from here, however, that question heaved his heart.

-After the large elevator reached the bottom floor, a man in a suit and his entourage tread a series of imperative hallways toward a steel set of double doors at the end.
+After the large elevator reached the bottom floor, a man in a suit and his entourage trod a series of hallways toward a steel set of double doors at the end.
 In its center, The Great Seal of the United States illuminated by a single light, just like the berets of its two military guardsmen.
-They stand aside after saluting the approaching center staff member, then insert keys to unlock and open the seal as he sets foot inside.
+They stood aside after saluting the approaching center staff member, then inserted keys to unlock and open the seal as he set foot inside.

-Presented before the V.I.P. entourage lies a dimly lit room of sundry monitors, and plenty of computer desks operated by uniformed personnel.
-Awaiting on the other side stands a man just past middle age, wizened, and a determined look about his graying complexion.
-He extends his four-star uniform's blue sleeve, greeting the suit in the middle of the entourage.
-“Secretary Carter.”
+Presented before the V.I.P. entourage was a dimly lit room of sundry monitors and plenty of computer desks operated by uniformed personnel.
+Awaiting on the other side stood a man just past middle age, wizened, and a determined look about his graying complexion.
+He extended his four-star uniform's blue sleeve, greeting the suit in the middle of the entourage.

-"China provided the earliest reports, but around roughly 0600 hours, NASA recorded several astronomical anomalies traveling past Saturn's rings at uniform acceleration."
+"China provided the earliest reports," Goldfein resumed, "but around roughly 0600 hours, NASA recorded several astronomical anomalies traveling past Saturn's rings at uniform acceleration."